yhqiu16/TRAM/README.md

 1. CGRA-MG: CGRA modeling and generation based on Chisel.
 Design a flexible CGRA template, and generate architecture IR and Verilog.

 2. CGRA-Compiler: CGRA mapper, mapping DFGs to CGRA in batches.
-The mapping flow includes placement and routing, timing scheduling, optimization, visualization, and configuration generation.
+The mapping flow includes placement and routing, data synchronization, optimization, visualization, and configuration generation.

 3. Bechmarks: DFGs in Json format derived from dot files.